::The whole Data Stack industry is focused on the Wrong Problem

 What Went Wrong

-SQL & Python only — The entire stack assumes you speak SQL or Python.
-Every transformation is a query or a script.
-Every answer requires a technical translator.
-Business users can't self-serve.
+SQL & Python only - the entire stack assumes you speak SQL or Python.
+Every transformation is a query or a script, and every answer needs a technical translator.
+Business users can't get their own answers.
 Analysts become bottlenecks.
-The gap between question and answer is measured in days, not seconds.
+The gap between a question and an answer gets measured in days, not seconds.

 ::Data Engineer Burnout